beabolonyi/Manual_Tester_Final_Project/README.md

 In the individual project, which followed the Software Development Life Cycle (SDLC) of an IT project, I performed testing on a live website.
 I followed the Agile Methodology with Scrum and worked within a Board environment.
 My responsibilities included creating a Test Plan, and a Test Strategy at first, then writing User Stories based on business requirements, developing Test Cases using Test Case Lab, identifying, and reporting bugs using Jira, then finally generating a Metrics Report that provided an overview of Test Cases.
 All relevant documentationwas uploaded to Confluence.

 # User Stories
+The project consists of 8 User Stories (US) available for the project, divided into two development sprints.